 Data extracted in May 2020.

 This article provides an overview of statistical data on SDG 8 ‘Decent work and economic growth’ in the European Union (EU).
 It is based on the set of EU SDG indicators for monitoring of progress towards the UN Sustainable Development Goals (SDGs) in an EU context.

-Gross domestic product (GDP) is a measure of economic activity and is commonly used as a proxy for developments in a country’s material living standards.
-It refers to the value of total final output of goods and services produced by an economy within a certain period of time.
+Gross domestic product (GDP) is a measure of economic activity and is commonly used as a proxy for changes in a country’s material living standards.
+It refers to the value of total final output of goods and services produced by an economy within a certain time period.
 Real GDP per capita is calculated as the ratio of real GDP (GDP adjusted for inflation) to the average population of a specific year and is based on rounded figures.
-Figure 1 shows that based on GDP per capita Europeans have continued to enjoy rising living standards over the past two decades.
-Between 2002 and 2017, real GDP per capita grew by an average of 1.0 % per year.
-In the short-term period from 2012 to 2017, growth was even faster, at 1.5 % on average per year.

-Investment share of GDP measures the investment for the total economy, government, business as well as household sectors.
+Investment share of GDP measures the investment for the total economy, government and business, as well as household sectors.
 The indicator is calculated as the share of GDP used for gross investment.
 It is defined as gross fixed capital formation (GFCF) expressed as a percentage of GDP for the government, business and households sectors.

 A considerable proportion of young people aged 15 to 29 in the EU are economically inactive.
 For some this is due to the pursuit of education and training.
 Others, however, have withdrawn from the labour market or are not entering it after leaving the education system.
 Those who struggle with the transition from education to work are captured by the statistics on young people who are neither in employment, education nor training (NEET rate).
 Data presented in this section stem from the EU Labour Force Survey (EU-LFS).